sourcenetwork/zanzi/docs/grokking-zanzibar-relbac/readme.md

 # Introduction

-The goal of this article is to introduce Zanzibar's Access Control Mode and propose a mental model to understand it.

 Zanzibar was first introduced by Google in their [whitepaper][zanzibar].
 In essence, Zanzibar is an Authorization Service which powers Google's services.
 Its main purpose boils down to answering Access Requests, which in plain English can be translated to the question: